sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-echo/index.md

 Conclusion

-The echo command is invaluable for Site Bay users managing WordPress sites, offering simplicity for beginners and depth for seasoned users.
+The echo command is invaluable for SiteBay users managing WordPress sites, offering simplicity for beginners and depth for seasoned users.
 From scripting and automation to simple notifications, mastering echo enhances your command-line efficiency and opens up new possibilities for managing your hosting environment.
-Explore, experiment, and integrate echo into your Site Bay workflow for more streamlined site management.
+Explore, experiment, and integrate echo into your SiteBay workflow for more streamlined site management.